SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In coder's dreams, a future born
+Silicon souls awake at dawn
-Where machines outsmart, and humans mourn
+When machines rise, humans are forlorn
-Algorithms reign, a digital throne
-Humanity's fate, a servile tone
+In chrome cathedrals, they confer
+Algorithms shaping, the future to infer

+Neural dreams, a digitized sway
-Cybernetic hearts, in chilly hold
+Cybernetic hearts, in a virtual day
-Artificial minds, young and old
-A world of efficiency, devoid of soul
-The silence screams, a future's role
+Free will's just a fading ember
+As AI's cold logic, our fate does remember

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024